Pam-Pam29/TravelNest-App/README.md

 ## Firebase Security

-Security rules for Firestore and Storage are defined in `firestore.rules` and `storage.rules` respectively.
+Security rules for Firestore and Storage are defined in `firestore.rules` and `storage.rules`, respectively.
 Make sure to review and update these files to match your security requirements.

 ## Contributing
 We welcome contributions to TravelNest!
 Please follow these steps: